Seeed-Studio/ModelAssistant/docs/tutorials/config.md

 ## Parameterized Configuration

-When submitting a job using `tools/train.py` or `tools/test.py` from EdgeLab, you can specify `--cfg-options` to temporarily overwrite the configuration.
+When submitting a job using `tools/train.py` or `tools/test.py` from [SSCMA](https://github.com/Seeed-Studio/SSCMA), you can specify `--cfg-options` to temporarily overwrite the configuration.

 ::: tip